racket/rhombus/design/sequence/repetition.md

 Summary
 -------

-We explore an alternative design where `...` creates a new kind of _repetition_ binding that can be referenced only in a repetition context.
+We adopted an alternative design where `...` creates a new kind of _repetition_ binding that can be referenced only in a repetition context.
 A repetition context is created by various forms, such as syntax templates, list constructions, and function calls, typically triggered by a `...` (but extensibility means that a repetition context can be anywhere a macro implementer wants one).

-This change resolves the naming problem with ellipses, since a variable is modified by ellipses both at a binding and at a use:
+This approach resolves the naming problem with ellipses, since a variable is modified by ellipses both at a binding and at a use:

 ```